AnteBC assesses a woman’s personalized risk of developing breast cancer and gives clinical recommendations for further action.

 - AnteBC test is not validated for use by individuals of non-European descent.

-- An elevated risk estimated by the AnteBC test does not mean that the patient will develop breast cancer during their lifetime.
-Also, a moderate or lower risk does not mean that the patient will not develop the disease.
+- An elevated risk estimated by the AnteBC test does not mean that you will develop breast cancer during their lifetime.
+Also, a moderate or lower risk does not mean that the probability of developing the diseases is zero.

-- AnteBC test is patient-specific and does not assess the risk of the patient’s family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.
+- AnteBC test does not assess the risk of your family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.

 - AnteBC test does not analyze rare pathogenic mutations in genes that significantly increase the risk of breast cancer, such as BRCA1, BRCA2, CHEK2, PALB2, ATM, TP53, CDH1, STK11, and others.